TL;DR

 The temptation to quickly click 'buy' on a direct insurer's website is understandable in our fast-paced world.
 But when it comes to something as vital as your family's financial safety net, a decision made in haste can lead to years of regret.

 Going direct limits your choice, exposes you to the risk of buying unsuitable cover, and leaves you to navigate a complex process alone.
-Using an independent broker empowers you with choice, equips you with expert knowledge, and provides you with an advocate for life.
+Using a regulated broker empowers you with choice, equips you with expert knowledge, and provides you with an advocate for life.

 The evidence is clear: for tailored advice, comprehensive market access, and long-term value, a specialist broker doesn't just save you money; they provide the peace of mind that comes from knowing you have the right protection in place, no matter what life throws at you.

-Is it really cheaper to use a broker like WeCovr instead of going direct?
+Is it really cheaper to use a WeCovr specialist or one of our broker partners instead of going direct?

 I have a pre-existing medical condition.
 Can a broker help if I've been declined before?